 You can’t leave Den Bosch without tasting a Bosschebol at Jan de Groot.
 Bosschebollen are one of the foods that we Brabanders are famous for and proud of.
 And at Jan de Groot, you can eat the best Bosschebollen in Brabant.
 Bosschebollen are large profiterole like pastries, filled with whipped cream and covered in chocolate.
 A bit messy to eat, but no one cares!
 The bakery, which also has a tearoom, is close to the train station.

-This was once a tram depot, but the old depot and warehouses are turned into creative work spaces, clubs and concert halls.
+This was once a tram depot, but the old depot and warehouses are turned into creative workspaces, clubs and concert halls.
 If you’re into music, better check their calendar to see if there’s a cool concert or party going on during your visit.

 If you say ‘Verkade’ to a Dutch person, he or she will immediately say ‘cookies’.
 And the big Verkadefabriek used to be only a short walk from Den Bosch train station.
-When the production line was moved elsewhere, the historical industrial area was turned into a cultural hotspot.
+When the production line was moved elsewhere, the historically industrial area was turned into a cultural hotspot.
 You can see street art at Verkadefabriek, go to the cinema or have a bite to it.
 I think it’s absolutely lovely, so go have a look.

 Hidden street art